Which city is cheaper, Malaga or Santorini?

 Santorini is a historic, romantic, and stunning island.
 You'll find world class beauty here as well.
 This is an attractive and quaint destination worth visiting as well.
 And you can't forget about the beaches, hiking, and shopping.

 Malaga is a beautiful, friendly, and welcoming port city.
 The beauty of this spot is also one of the main reasons why visitors come.
-Visitors also love the shopping, nightlife, and live music.
+Visitors also love the live music, food, and scuba diving and snorkeling.

 Let's take a look at the differences and similarities between Malaga and Santorini.
 Then, you can decide for yourself which place is better for your next trip.

-Dining out in Malaga is an experience not to be missed.
+Malaga has a huge number of terrific restaurants.
 Head to any of the local food markets and seafood shops to try local cuisine.
 Also make sure you try tapas and a filling Andalusian breakfast.

 The nightlife in Malaga is well established with world renowned clubs and venues.
 The city has some of the most active nightlife in Europe.
 There are plenty of opportunities to party in Malaga and you'll find the most vibrant nightlife in the Centro Historico.